We know the fight-flight-freeze-response, but what is the fawn response?

 Rushing to reassure or comfort someone who hurt you

-Mirroring other peoples opinions or personalities to be accepted
+Mirroring other peoples opinions or personalities to feel accepted

 Feeling shakey, numb, or frozen when you try to advocate for yourself